saduineveld/Promes-python/README.md

 # Promes-python
-Toolbox to solve infinite horizon DSGE models with time iteration and spline approximation *Required pacakges for Python 3: numpy, scipy.interpolate, math*
+Toolbox to solve infinite horizon DSGE models with time iteration and spline approximation.\
+*Required pacakges for Python 3: numpy, scipy.interpolate, math*

 Currently (6.11.24) the toolbox is only suited for a 2-dimensional state space, and a 1-dimensional policy.
 It only includes two modules: